yahaiii/Yahaiii/README.md

 My name is Yahaiii, I am a newbie developer and I am currently on the ALX Software Engineering programme working my way to become a full stack software engineer.
 I am excited about my journey and learning new things every day.

-I have been practicing and experimenting with different languages such as C, TypeScript, Python and JavaScript.
-I am currently focused on mastering the backend development with Node.js, Express and Postgres.
+I have been practicing and experimenting with different languages such as C, Python and JavaScript.
+I am currently focused on mastering backend development with Node.js, Express and Postgres.

 You can find my recent projects here on my profile, such as:
 - A simple Image Processing API built with Sharp, an image processing module, and node.js